 H1B transfer is a new petition to change your H1B employer.
 Once approved, you will receive a new i797 notice of approval with a new i94 attached to paper i797.

-File H1B Transfer After i94 expiry
+File New H1B Transfer After Denial

-If you started working for new employer on receipt, you are still out of status and the period of authorized stay ends after denial.
+If you started working for a new employer on receipt, you are still out of status and the period of authorized stay ends after denial.

 But, unlawful presence will not start as the I-94 has not expired.